 History of the Festival

 York Food Festival began in 1997 and was run by the local tourism partnership.
 Initially, the festival aimed to bring celebrity chefs to York and to run a food market around them.
 In 2004 Michael Hjort became the creative director of the festival and in 2007, the festival changed hands to be run by a not-for-profit organisation in partnership with City of York Council.
 Subsequently, the festival changed its aims.
 Now, the festival focuses on Yorkshire produce and chefs.
 Its aim is to educate and provide cookery lessons and demonstrations as well as events to celebrate Yorkshire food and drink.

 The Festival Directors

 Michael Hjort – Artistic Director – trained with Roux Restaurants.
-In 1990’s, he returned to his native York to open Melton’s restaurant with his wife Lucy.
+In the 1990’s, he returned to his native York to open Melton’s restaurant with his wife Lucy.
 In 2001, they opened Melton’s Too (now The Chopping Block at Walmgate Ale House) in the centre of York.
 Both restaurants are known for using local, seasonal produce cooked to order.
 Michael has been a part of York Food Festival since it began in 1997.